microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ### DataObjectFactory Development

 The `DataObjectFactory` is used to create a Fluid object and to initialize a data object within the context of a Container.
 The factory can live alongside a data object or within a different package.
-The `DataObjectFactory` defines the Distributed Data Structures used within the data object as well as any Fluid objects it depends on.
+The `DataObjectFactory` defines the distributed data structures used within the data object as well as any Fluid objects it depends on.

 The Aqueduct offers a factory for each of the data objects provided.